johnmholmes/Aquarium_Monitor_V2/README.md

  # Latest News Will Appear Here

-The current planned change is to move away from using the sensors connected to the Raspberrry PI and to just use the Raspberry Pi 4 as a IOT  running MQTT & Node Red servers.
+The decision has been made to just use the Raspberry Pi as a server which will controll the aquarium , but I will not have any sensors attached to it.
+This has come about after doing more researcch on the Ds18b20 temperature sensors.
+These are better off being controlled by the cheap ESP32 units The code should not be that difficult to amend on the verion you have ssen running already.

  ------